 - Action: Create an integrated data management system for the World Heritage Site in conjunction with national and international partners.
 Years 2-3

 - Action: Review Management Plan annually, documenting and communicating any amendments whenever significant change occurs.
-Years 2-5 (In progress)
+Years 2-5 (on going)

 Policy 1f: The Partnership Board will accept responsibility for the Plan and ownership of it, delegating action to the Delivery Groups.